 About Surat Thani

 As a tourist destination Surat Thani is better developed than Chumphon and there is more to see and do, and much better hotels to stay at.
 We recommend a visit to the highly entertaining Night Market in Surat Thani.
 Surat Thani can be quite a lively place in the evening, particularly along the riverside near the Night Boat Pier, with lots of travellers passing through the own on the way to, or from, the islands of Koh Samui, Koh Phangan and Koh Tao.

 Surat Thani has a lively Night Market in the city centre

 When we stayed my wife opted to stay in the room at the excellent Diamond Plaza Hotel whilst I went on a motorbike taxi for an early evening trip to the Night Market (an 80 THB journey) before we had dinner together at the popular Khai Mook restaurant, which is the restaurant in the lobby of the Diamond Plaza Hotel.

 Diamond Plaza Hotel

 By far and away the best hotel in Surat Thani.
 The Diamond Plaza Hotel is located slightly outside the town centre near two major shopping centres but 5.6 km from the Night Market.
 This hotel is popular with well to do Thai travellers and is very much the place to stay in Surat Thani if you can afford it, and from only 900 THB a night it is within the budget of most Western holiday makers.
-The room are very large, nicely furnished and they have views over the city and surrounding countryside.
-The service is great and the facilities, like the restaurant, room service, swimming pool and fitness centres are the best of any of the hotels in Surat Thani.

 We really liked our room at the Diamond Plaza Suratthani